 FRAXA is Working Toward a Cure

+FRAXA is working to find specific treatments and ultimately a cure for Fragile X, but at present, there is no cure.
 Most boys and many girls with Fragile X syndrome are significantly affected throughout their lives.
 The cost to society for treatment, special education, and lost income is staggering.
 The need for research aimed at treatment is urgent.

 FRAXA-funded research has achieved significant breakthroughs in understanding Fragile X. We now know that the Fragile X protein’s normal role is to help shape the connections between neurons (brain cells) that underlie learning and memory, and we are beginning to understand how the lack of this protein causes Fragile X syndrome.
 Because absence of the FMR protein delays the development of neurons, rather than damaging or destroying them, it is likely that treatments now being investigated will benefit all individuals with Fragile X, regardless of age.